-Earlier this week, Vulture profiled a Boston-based start-up called SpottedRisk.
+Case in point: Vulture profiled a Boston-based start-up called SpottedRisk.
 The company's business model revolves around massive data collection of the assorted "attributes" and "risk factors" of nearly 27,000 public figures.
 These data points include everything from a celebrity's past transgressions (i.e. allegations of sexual assault) to general "likability."

 Lori Loughlin Paul Marotta/Getty Images

 By assigning their data various numerical values, SpottedRisk asserts that they can predict a given celebrity's likelihood of facing a career-damaging scandal in the future.
 This allows them to "insure" Hollywood studios and production companies against scandals in the same way that other insurance companies offer coverage for natural disasters––or at least it will once they start getting clients.

 The problem isn't one of practicalities; it's one of morality.
 While it's yet to be seen if any Hollywood studios will actually shell out the money for insurance of this nature (SpottedRisk's maximum payout of $10 million is low enough that it might not be worth it for bigger productions), the number of celebrities taken down by #MeToo for predatory behavior continues rising.
 Hypothetically, a market exists to serve production companies worried about their leading stars' buried skeletons.

 One of the more troubling revelations SpottedRisk's data seems to show is that, in spite of social media backlash, many subjects of #MeToo haven't been hit nearly as hard as one might think.
 Aside from major targets like Harvey Weinstein and R. Kelly, most remain fully employable.